oriolrius/StealthSSHAccess/README.md

 - `IFACE`: Network interface to monitor.
 - `IFACE_IP`: IP address of the interface to monitor.
 - `PORT_TO_MONITOR`: Port to monitor for SYN packets.
-- `PORT_TO_OPEN`: Port to open for the source IP of detected SYN packets.
+- `PORTS_TO_OPEN`: Coma separated list of ports to open for the source IP address.
 - `PICKLE_FILE`: Path to the "pickle" file used to store timer information.
 - `TIMEOUT`: Timeout in seconds for closing the opened port (only for closessh service).
 - `WAIT_LOOP`: Time to wait between checks for active connections (only for closessh service).